search catalogue

 Collection contents

-The collection consists of video recordings and time-aligned transcriptions in ELAN and Toolbox file formats.
+The collection in its current state consists of video recordings and time-aligned transcriptions in ELAN and Toolbox file formats.
 The twenty-minute long storytelling material is fully transcribed, translated, and glossed.
 Of the group discussion video the beginning has been transcribed, translated, and glossed.
+The collection goal is a corpus of mainly natural conversation data.

 References